 How to deal with it is the question to which I’ve tried for years to find the answer through reading, by trying out various tools and methods.
 As I have coped well with it for quite some time, I believe that what I have to share with you in this post will be helpful for those of you who are looking for tips to help you stop feeling overwhelmed continually.

 “Problems cannot be solved by the same level of thinking that created them.” -Albert Einstein

 It’s important that you step back and rethink your circumstances.
 You can take a walk or meditate for a few minutes.
 If necessary, get enough sleep or nutritious food, do exercise or even take a vacation.
 Key is for you take good care of yourself, to have space to really reconsider your situation with a fresh mind.

 Have a notepad and a pen with you during your break to rethink your circumstances.
 You can have your mobile device for this purpose as long as it does not interfere with your break.
 When you feel fresh, start collecting your thoughts, stuff, tasks, projects that are clogging your mind.
 Just brain-vomit them all onto your note.
 This will give your mind clarity.

 I am sure you will have a long list from the previous step.
-Now it’s time to prioritise them, putting first things first.
+Now it’s time to prioritize them, putting first things first.
 Your first things are the things that are important and urgent.
-You can also prioritise the things that are not important but urgent, but always make sure that you’re not stuck with it and leave your “first things” behind.
+You can also prioritize the things that are not important but urgent, but always make sure that you’re not stuck with it and leave your “first things” behind.